freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 210.1

 The `M` at the beginning of the other commands at the bottom stands for "meta".
 It's a key that doesn't exist on most keyboards.
-If you're on OSX it means press `escape` then then the letter.
+If you're on OSX it means press `escape` then the letter.
 If you are on another system, press `ALT` then the letter.
 Use the exit command to get back to the terminal.

 #### HINTS